Brown Teal Habitat

 (d) Crustaceans – fairy shrimps, clam shrimps, water fleas, seed shrimps and Cyclops

 The other critical part of the Brown Teal food chain appears to be seed-bearing plants and wetland vegetation.

 Historically the seed-bearing plants would have included seeds from most of New Zealand’s native trees – kahikatea, tawa, titoki, etc., and the suitable wetland plants – raupo, rushes, sedges and grasses of all types, ferns, flowering plants and flaxes of all types.

 Grazing of Agricultural Livestock

-To protect vegetation from the negative influences of livestock the Brown Teal release site must be fenced, but at the same time teal must have easy access to the surrounding farmland so that they can graze in the paddocks and dissect the cow dung, as they do on Great Barrier Island.
+To protect vegetation from the negative influences of livestock sites must be fenced, but at the same time teal must have easy access to the surrounding farmland so that they can graze in the paddocks and dissect the cow dung, as they do in Northland and Great Barrier Island.